Fixtures and Fittings: What Stays and What Goes

 Key Takeaways

 When we talk about what stays behind, we often look at the "degree of annexation."
 It is a way of asking how much damage you would do to the wall if you pulled the item off.
 If an object is bolted, nailed, or plastered into the structure, the law views it as a fixture.
-Think of a geyser or a fitted bathroom vanity.
+Picture a geyser or a fitted bathroom vanity.
 These aren't things you simply tuck under your arm when you leave.
 They are the bones of the house.
 However, the legal definition also considers hidden defects if the removal of an item leaves the property compromised or non-functional under the Consumer Protection Act.

 The intention of the person who installed the item is the deciding factor in our local courts.
 If you installed a custom-built bookshelf anchored into the brickwork, the law assumes you intended it to stay there as long as the house stands.
 It becomes part of the immoveable property.
 This is why the Property Practitioners Act places such emphasis on transparency through mandatory disclosure.
 If you intend to take your grandmother's brass door handles with you, you must say so.
 Silence in the contract implies they are part of the sale.